-All travel costs must be estimated according to your organization's written, established travel policy and must directly relate to the approved activity outlined in your project narrative or as updated in the Project Description field on the form.
+All travel costs must be estimated according to your organization's written, established travel policy and must relate to activity outlined in your project narrative or as updated in the Project Description field on the form.

 Airfare charged to the award may not exceed the value of the least expensive class (e.g. coach) available.
 Include subsistence costs (e.g. hotels, meals) as part of the total cost for each trip, as appropriate.